Curry, Harris help 76ers stay alive, hold off Hawks 104-99

+ATLANTA (AP) — The Philadelphia 76ers remained confident after blowing big leads in back-to-back losses to the Atlanta Hawks and continued to avoid self-doubt after falling behind by 12 early in Game 6.

+Finally, the 76ers showed their belief in their talent, and their No. 1 seed, were justified.

-ATLANTA (AP) — Seth Curry hit six 3-pointers and scored 24 points and the top-seeded Philadelphia 76ers avoided elimination in the Eastern Conference semifinal series by beating the Atlanta Hawks 104-99 in Game 6 on Friday night.
+Seth Curry hit six 3-pointers and scored 24 points and the 76ers avoided elimination in the Eastern Conference semifinal series by beating the Hawks 104-99 on Friday night.

 The 76ers overcame Trae Young's 34-point effort to force Game 7 on Sunday night in Philadelphia.

+“You saw the fight and grit of a whole group,” said Tobias Harris, who also had 24 points.

-Tobias Harris also had 24 points, making four free throws in the final 13 seconds to protect the lead.
+Harris made four free throws in the final 13 seconds to protect the lead.
 Joel Embiid added 22 points and 13 rebounds.

+“Tonight I think we showed that mental toughness and came out on top,” Ben Simmons said.

+Curry made six of nine 3s as he served as Philadelphia's answer for Young's long-distance shooting.

 Young's long 3, just before the shot clock expired, cut Philadelphia's lead to 94-93.
 Embiid answered with a basket.
 Free throws by Embiid and Tyrese Maxey, who scored 16 points off the bench, pushed the advantage to 98-93.

-Danilo Gallinari's jam with 20 seconds remaining cut the lead to three points.
+Danilo Gallinari's jam with 20 seconds remaining cut the lead to three points but the 76ers made six of six free throws to close the game.

+The Hawks rallied from deficits of 18 and 26 points to win back-to-back games and were in position to clinch the series at home.

+“That stung for us as a whole team,” Harris said of blowing big leads in two losses.
+“We said there’s really going to be a lot of criticism but we really have to stay focused because the series isn’t over. ...
+As a group we basically just locked into that.”

 Atlanta cut the lead to 80-76 entering the final period.